Actindo-AG/Documentation/EDI/UserInterface/02a_Connections.md

 ![Edit DataHub Exporter credentials](../../Assets/Screenshots/EDI/UserInterface/CreateConnectionCredentials.png "[Edit DataHub Exporter credentials]")

-This tab is only displayed for drivers with further credentials.
+This section is only displayed for drivers with further credentials.

 **Credentials**